deliveroo/deliveroo.engineering/services.md

 --------------------------------------------------------------------------------

-### Prefered technology stack
+### Preferred technology stack

-Because a zoo of technologies leads to disaster, we purpusedly limit the set of technologies we use.
+Because a zoo of technologies leads to disaster, we purposedly limit the set of technologies we use.

 From top to bottom of the production stack: